 Clarification: A tumbler may rebound from his/her feet into a stunt transition.
-For relevant Divisions, if the rebound from the tumbling pass involves hip-over-head rotation, then the tumbler/top person must be caught and stopped in a non-inverted position before continuing into the hip-over-head transition or stunt.
+For relevant Divisions, if the rebound from the tumbling pass involves hipover-head rotation, then the tumbler/top person

-Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule for the Beginner/LO - Elite/L5 Divisions.
+Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule for the Beginner/L0 - Elite/L5 Divisions.
 A clear separation from the tumbling to the stunt is needed to make this legal.
 Catching the rebound and then dipping to create the throw for the rotation is legal.
 This would also be true if coming from just a standing back handspring without the round off.

-Exception: Rebounding to a prone position (1/2 twist to stomach) in a stunt is allowed in the Adaptive Abilities (Unified & Traditional) Novice Division.
+Exception: Rebounding to a prone position (1/2 twist to stomach) in a stunt is allowed in the Special Abilities (Unified & Traditional) Novice Division.

 - B. Tumbling over, under, or through a stunt, individual, or prop is not allowed.
-Clarification: An individual may jump over (rebound) another individual. - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are not allowed:

-E. Jumps are not considered a tumbling skill from a legalities point of view.
+Clarification: An individual may jump over (rebound) another individual. - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are not allowed: - E. Jumps are not considered a tumbling skill from a legalities point of view.
 Therefore, if a jump skill is included in a tumbling pass, the jump will break up the pass.

-ADAPTIVE ABILITIES (UNIFIED & TRADITIONAL) NOVICE DIVISION STANDING/RUNNING TUMBLING
+SPECIAL ABILITIES (UNIFIED & TRADITIONAL) NOVICE DIVISION

+STANDING/RUNNING TUMBLING